You need an Oplane account with at least one threat model and access to a Miro board where you want to visualize your security architecture.

 Install the App

-Add the Oplane app to your Miro team from the Miro Marketplace:
+Add the Oplane app to your Miro team from the Miro Marketplace:- Open the Miro Marketplace and search for Oplane.

 - Click Install and authorize the app for your Miro team.